Summary

 Cons

-- Can redeem cash back only as statement credit
+• Can redeem cash back only as a statement credit

-Who should apply: If you have purchases to make for your business across a wide variety of categories, this flat-rate cash back card might give you more rewards than a bonus category card.
+Who should apply: If you have purchases to make for your business across a wide variety of categories, this flat-rate cash back card might offer you more rewards than a bonus category card.

-Who should skip: Business owners who easily spend more than $50,000 should find a card with no spending limit.
-If you also prefer to redeem your rewards as something other than statement credit (travel, merchandise, gift cards, etc.) you should consider another card.
+Who should skip: If you easily spend more than $50,000, it could make sense to find a card with no spending limit.
+Or, if you prefer to redeem your rewards as something other than statement credit (travel, merchandise, gift cards, etc.), you may benefit more from another card.

 Ink Business Unlimited Credit Card: Best card with no spending cap

-Why we picked it: Look no further for a business card with no spending cap than the Ink Business Unlimited® Credit Card, which offers the same 12 months interest-free for new purchases (17.99 percent to 23.99 percent variable APR thereafter) as the Ink Business Cash.
+Why we picked it: For a business card with no spending cap, consider the Ink Business Unlimited® Credit Card, which offers the same 12 months interest-free for new purchases (18.49 percent to 24.49 percent variable APR thereafter) as the Ink Business Cash.
 But unlike its sister card, the Chase Ink Business Unlimited offers a flat rate of 1.5 percent unlimited cash back on all purchases.

-Though slightly lower than the Amex Blue Business Cash, this earning rate is still great for cardholders who don’t weigh their spending heavily to one particular category.
-For a business credit card with no annual fee, it’s a pretty generous earning scheme.
+Though slightly lower than the Amex Blue Business Cash, this earning rate is still great for cardholders who don’t spend heavily in one particular category.
+And, for a business credit card with no annual fee, it offers a pretty generous rewards structure.

 Pros